 Short-chain fatty acids (SCFA) have been seen to improve gut health by producing butyrate.
 Butyrate is a substance that feeds the intestinal membrane to help calm inflammation from toxic bacteria in the bowel (17).

 When mice were given butyrate they had an increase in the number of Treg immune cells which have been shown to prevent autoimmune disorders.
 The incorporation of foods with SCFA can be helpful for decreasing autoimmune responses (16).

 Other substances that help produce SCFA are inulin, fructooligosaccharides (FOS), resistant starch, and pectin.
 Inulin comes from artichokes, garlic, leeks, onions, wheat, rye, and asparagus.
 FOS is found in various fruits and vegetables, including bananas, onions, garlic, and asparagus.
 Resistant starch comes from rice, barley, grains, green bananas, legumes and potatoes that have been cooked and then cooled.
 Pectin is found in apples, apricots, carrots, and oranges (18).

-As we know, high intake of short-chain fatty acids (SCFA) help promote regular digestion and improve bowel health.
+As we know, a high intake of short-chain fatty acids (SCFA) helps promote regular digestion and improve bowel health.
 However, too many medium- and long-chain fatty acids (MCFA and LCFA) found in the Standard American Diet can worsen autoimmune symptoms in disorders like MS (16).

 Therefore, part of a way to regulate the thyroid naturally may include changes in SCFA intake, which may include coconut oil, MCT oil, or supplemental butyrate.
 Thyroid remedies may also include a reduction in processed foods with sodium chloride.